gatheesha/notes/content/ISC1022 Principles of Statistics/Introduction to Statistics.md

 - **Relevant** - The degree to which data provides insight into the problem in hand or purpose or the study.
 ## **Organizing** Data
 Once you collect the data we need to organize and store data in a way such that it is easier to analyze
-• Example :
+> [!example]
-A study is conducted to determine the academic performance of first year FOT undergraduates in USJ
+> A study is conducted to determine the academic performance of first year FOT undergraduates in USJ.
 ## **Analyzing** Data
+- Involves examining and processing the data to uncover patterns and trends.
+- Can include statistical modeling, correlation, regression analysis, and hypothesis testing.
+- Tools: Excel, R, Python (pandas, NumPy), SPSS, etc.
+- Goal: Extract meaningful insights to support decision-making.
 ## **Presenting and Interpreting** Data
+- Presenting: Graphs, charts, tables, dashboards, and reports to visually communicate data.
+- Interpreting: Drawing conclusions and making informed decisions based on presented data.
+- Helps stakeholders understand key messages.
+- Visualization tools: Excel, Tableau, Power BI, Matplotlib, etc.
 # Why Statistics
-"The best thing about being a statistician is that you get to play in everyone's backyard" - John Tukey
+> "The best thing about being a statistician is that you get to play in everyone's backyard" - John Tukey

-## Statistics in Economics
-Statistical data and technique of statistical analysis have proved immensely useful in solving a variety of economic problems, such as wages, prices, analysis of time series and demand analysis.
-## Statistics in Industry
-In industry, Statistics is very widely used in 'Quality Control'. in production engineering, to find whether the product is conforming to specifications or not, statistical tools, inspection plans, control charts, etc., are of extreme importance.
-## Statistics in Biology
+## Applications of Statistics
-The statistical tools for the collection, presentation and analysis of observed facts relating to the causes and incidence bf diseases and the results obtained from the use of various drugs and medicines, are of great importance.

-Epidemiology – The study of analysis of patters, causes and effects of health disease conditions.
+### In Economics
+- Wages, prices, time series analysis, demand forecasting.
+- Data analysis helps in policymaking and economic planning.
+### In Industry
+- Used in **Quality Control**: inspection plans, control charts, defect tracking.
+- Determines product conformity to specifications.
+### In Biology
+- Epidemiology: Study of disease patterns and causes.
-Biostatistics – Study of biological phenomena
+- Biostatistics: Statistical analysis of biological data.
-## Statistics in Sports
-Statistics plays a vital role in sports, helping teams, coaches, and analysts make informed decisions.
-For instance, in cricket, a player's batting average— calculated by dividing total runs by the number of times dismissed—offers a simple yet effective measure of performance.
-In football (soccer), advanced metrics like Expected Goals (xG) use probability models to assess the quality of scoring opportunities, helping coaches evaluate tactics and player efficiency beyond just goals scored.
+### In Sports
+- Evaluates performance: batting average, win probability, expected goals (xG).
+- Helps in team strategy and player analysis.
 # When to do statistics, Before or After?
-"To consult the statistician after an experiment is finished is often merely to ask him to conduct a post mortem examination.
+> "To consult the statistician after an experiment is finished is often merely to ask him to conduct a post mortem examination.
 He can perhaps say what the experiment died of."

 # Functions of Statistics
 • Simplifies complexity